We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 In the last few weeks, reports have been trickling in about the arrival of Yellow-bellied Sapsuckers, a type of woodpecker.
 True to their name, these birds will drill concentric, evenly-spaced holes on trees in order to get them to weep sap.
 This is the first food available for hummingbirds when they arrive.
 Ruby-throated hummingbirds will also eat the flying insects that are attracted to the sap wells, darting about and snatching them with their tongue in mid-air.

 There is a hummingbird map that shows the most recent reports of hummingbirds sighted as they move up from the south.
 Check out www.hummingbirds.net.
-As of February 13th, hummingbirds were seen as close as southern Ohio.
+As of April 3rd, hummingbirds were seen as close as southern Kentucky.

 Find a quiet place in the yard to hang the feeder, away from your other feeding stations.
 Make sure that the hummingbirds will be easy to see from your windows.
 Window mounted hummingbird feeders can be delightful.